PLAY PODCASTS

 Show overview

-Episodes typically run thirty-five to sixty minutes — most land between 20 min and 48 min — though episode length varies meaningfully from one episode to the next.
+Episodes typically run thirty-five to sixty minutes — most land between 13 min and 48 min — with run-times ranging widely across the catalogue.
 None of the episodes are flagged explicit by the publisher.
 It is catalogued as a EN-language Business show.

-The show is actively publishing — the most recent episode landed 1 weeks ago, with 18 episodes already out so far this year.
-The busiest year was 2022, with 51 episodes published.
+The show is actively publishing — the most recent episode landed 4 days ago, with 25 episodes already out so far this year.
 Published by TAMMA Capital.

 From the publisher